 Being a reviewer of a manuscript or grant proposal can give someone access to research that is significant and innovative.
 This is a key part of the reason why agreeing to be a reviewer carries with it important ethical responsibilities.
 If the topic of a manuscript closely resembles a subject matter that a reviewer is currently researching, for example, challenges can emerge.

 It might be overly hasty to insist that a reviewer decline the offer to examine a manuscript if that person has a conflict of interest, especially considering that it can be difficult to find another reviewer with the relevant expertise to undertake the review.
-Finding a qualified reviewer without some form of conflict can be problematic if the manuscript contains highly technical and specialized content.
-Ideally, individuals undertaking reviews will have the relevant expertise to make a competent assessment of the work without letting personal ambition guide behavior.
-At a minimum, the prospective reviewer must disclose the conflict of interest to the journal editor or funding agency.
+Finding a qualified reviewer without some form of conflict might not be possible, especially if the manuscript contains highly technical and specialized content.
+Ideally, individuals undertaking reviews will have the relevant expertise to make a competent assessment of the work without letting personal ambition or bias guide behavior.
+At a minimum, the prospective reviewer must disclose conflicts of interest to the journal editor or funding agency.

 When discussing peer review, it is important to acknowledge the obligations that journal editors and staff have to develop clear ethical guidelines.
 Among the policies that a journal should articulate is one that instructs authors about how to submit a manuscript properly.
-A journal authorship policy might include, but it is not limited to, addressing issues such as what constitutes a “significant intellectual contribution”, which types of conflicts of interest need to be disclosed, and how research misconduct is defined.
+A journal authorship policy might include, but is not limited to, addressing issues such as what constitutes a significant intellectual contribution, which types of conflicts of interest need to be disclosed, and how plagiarism is defined.